Complex Regional Pain Syndrome (CRPS) Specialist in Flowood, MS

 Alongside these imaging techniques, a physical examination conducted by a healthcare provider plays a significant role in identifying physical indicators of CRPS.
 This evaluation might encompass observations of swelling and alterations in the temperature and appearance of the skin.

 Complex regional pain syndrome (CRPS) treatment is available at Jackson Pain Center.
-We are conveniently located at 1190 North State Street, Suite 102, Jackson, MS 39202.
+We are conveniently located at 1 Layfair Drive, Suite 400 Flowood, MS 39232.
 For more information, contact us or book an appointment now!
-We serve patients from Jackson MS, Pearl MS, Ridgeland MS, Clinton MS, Byram MS, Richland MS, Florence MS, Madison MS, Fondren MS, and surrounding areas.
+We serve patients from Flowood MS, Jackson MS, Pearl MS, Richland MS, Ridgeland MS, Langford MS, Brandon MS and surrounding areas.

 Additional Services You May Need